Fred's Vietnam Days

 This is another view of the village (also taken by David Hack).
 Notice the coiled concertina barbed wire fencing.
 Hard to read the sign on the fence, but it basically says stay away and don't cross.

 I took this one day when I went exploring in the village.
 It is a main residential street in the Vietnamese village of Lai Khe, 1967.
 Notice the oxen drawn, 2 wheeled, wooden wagon (center right).
 The children always wanted their picture taken - some for free and some for payment.
-It was rare to get a picture without them in it.
+If they were around, it was rare to get a picture without them in it.

 I'm assuming the French had built this large swimming pool.
 It was now within the boundary of the Vietnamese Village in Lai Khe.
 Not sure if that was the case when it was originally built.
 I didn't know this pool even existed.
 So you can imagine my surprise when I stumbled upon it that day I went exploring in the village.
 There was a small snack bar located in the building on the far side of the pool behind the life guard chair.
 It was run by the Army and they served drinks (cool, not ice cold) and hamburgers, which were small, thin, and way over-cooked.
 After TET 1968, the Village was generally off-limits to grunts like myself.

 I came back another day and stayed the whole day sun bathing, swimming and playing with the Vietnamese kids (one of whom took this photo).
 It was a great day.
 I didn't get caught either, so there were no repercussions for my day of playing "hookey".
 Years later, I learned at a Black Lion reunion that it wasn't uncommon for GIs based in Lai Khe to go to the pool, but very few infantry units apparently got to enjoy it.
 Most folks I've spoken to about the pool never even knew of its existance!
-I guess it became a moot point, as I'm told that the pool was ultimately destroyed during, or just after, the 1968 TET offensve.
-(My guess is that these two photos were taken sometime between October 1967 and January 1968.)
+I guess it became a moot point, as I'm told by James Lawson that the pool was ultimately destroyed by a rocket in late 1969, and never rebuilt.
+(My guess is that these two photos were taken sometime between November 1967 and January 1968.)

 This is the money we used in Vietnam.
 It was called MPC (Military Payment Certificate).
 I'm showing a nickel, a dime (covered in Quan Loi mud, no less), and a quarter.
 No, I don't know who the lady is depicted on the MPC.
 I've done a little research on her, and I've come to the conclusion she is not a real person, rather an engraver's created vignette, commisioned by the US government, because the image was pleasing to the young military troops.
 US greenbacks and coins were illegal in Vietnam, and I never saw them used there.
 I did use greenbacks once I left the country on R&R. The Vietnamese money was called piasters.
 We were to use piasters when dealing with the Vietnamese, and MPC in the military PX, EM Club, etc. The purpose of the MPC was to prevent (well, limit anyway) the black market so as not to undermine the local currency value.
 Since this edition of MPC was in use in Vietnam from 1965, we often used MPC with the Vietnamese too.
 We "grunts" all converted many an MPC into piasters for the local Vietnamese in the Lai Khe village, usually at a small profit for ourselves.
 This was in direct violation of the purpose of MPC in the first place.
 However, very shortly after I left, there was an unannounced "C-Day" (September 1968) where the 1965 MPC was all collected from the US military personnel and "Changed" to the new 1968 issue, i.e. reissued with a new series that looked differently.
 All the 1965 MPC that was held by ANYONE (US personnel who didn't convert on "C-Day", the Vietnamese and any others, anywhere) became worthless - immediately.
 I'll bet there were a lot of unhappy Vietnamese and black market participants that day.

-Me, all cleaned up at the Base Camp (Lai Khe), in the CO's "jeep".
-Since I was his driver, it really was effectively mine.
+Me, all cleaned up at the base camp (Lai Khe), in the HHC CO's "jeep".
+Since I was his driver and he was generally in the field, it really was effectively mine.
 Even though we called it a Jeep, this one was actually manufactured by Ford - true!
 There was a Jeep-made version as well, but I couldn't tell them apart.
 They looked the same to me.
 However, the Jeep-made version was reputed to be faster than the Ford.
 For some reason I cannot explain now, I never raced a Ford made jeep against a Jeep made one, so I can't confirm the story.
-The portable, rubber, air-filled "Quanset Hut" type structures behind me (amongst the rubber trees) were our equivalent of a M*A*S*H* hospital, although it was actually named as follows:
+The portable, rubber, air-filled "Quanset Hut" type structures, set amongst the rubber trees behind me, were our equivalent of a M*A*S*H* hospital, although it was actually named as follows:

 The Cross Roads.
 This was a favorite spot of many and was located sort of in the middle of Lai Khe.
 It had a barber and some local shops that I believe were run by local Vietnamese.
-It was a ways away from our company area, so unless we were willing to walk a mile or so (like we didn't do enough of that on patrol), we didn't get over here much, without a jeep.
+It was a ways away from our company area, so unless we were willing to walk a mile or so (like we didn't do enough of that on patrol), we didn't get over here much, without a Jeep.
+I believe Co C, 2nd Bn 28th Inf was located down this street along the perimeter of Lai Khe.

 While this is a great looking French plantation house that I'm certain was in Lai Khe (although in this photo it looks like it could be somewhere in the French countryside), I couldn't tell you where in Lai Khe it was nor who lived here.
-However, I've been told now that this was the 3rd Brigade Commander's villa.
-Still can't tell you where in Lai Khe it was located.
+However, I've been told that this was the 3rd Brigade Commander's villa.

-Some of my Alpha Company squad buddies at the base camp on that "day off" between operations.
+Some of my Alpha Company squad buddies at the base camp on one of those "days off" between operations.
 (You can see we had access to cold Coca Colas when we were in Lai Khe.)
-My memory lets me down on these guys' names, but I think the person on the right's last name was maybe "Jenkins" and the one on the left something like "Wosniak".
-But I could be totally wrong - their names may be lost to me forever.
-I do remember they were the machine gunner and his ammo bearers in my squad.
+My memory lets me down on two of these guys' names, but the one in the middle (on the bed) was from Montana/Wyoming and is Tim Allison.
+The other two's names may be lost to me forever.
 Notice the "new" beds - cots with such "thick" mattresses!
 Not so sure they were much better than the air mattresses we had prior.
 Eventually, towards the end of my tour of duty, there were some rooms partitioned off in some of the hooches.
 As I recall, these "rooms" were reserved for pay grades E-5 and above.
 Since we were rarely in the base camp, private rooms were kind of a moot point.

 SGT Larry McDevitt, another buddy from HHC, in the rubber trees of Lai Khe.